 How is the day celebrated?

 Sikkim Statehood Day is celebrated with great fanfare with many functions held across the state, with a grand function held in the capital town of Gangtok with the Chief Minister and the Governor attending it.
 The Chief minister highlights the achievements of his government for the year.
-Heads of the various departments of the Government of Sikkim, officials, and staff, school children and the general public is also present in the function.
+Heads of the various departments of the Government of Sikkim, officials, and staff, school children and the general public is also present at the function.

-Various awards and recognitions like L D Kazi Award for Democratic Movement, the Sikkim Sewa Samman, Krishi Samman, and the other awards are presented on this day.
+Various awards and recognitions like L D Kazi Award for Democratic Movement, the Sikkim Sewa Samman, Krishi Samman, and other awards are presented on this day.
 There is also a release of souvenirs, books, and publications on this day.

 Sikkim Statehood Day is a joyous occasion when the people of Sikkim can recall with pride, enthusiasm, and satisfaction the multifarious and significant achievement made by the State Government during the past years.
 Sikkim emerged as one of the best states in the country in a short period.

 We Pray for the continued success and prosperity of the state and its people.